nebbishOne/download-wmfu-shows/README.md

 # download-wmfu-shows
-Python script which downloads WEMFU shows as MP3s.
+Python script which downloads WMFU radio shows as MP3s.

 To run:
 Copy the .PY file local.